Public Works FAQ

 Maintenance & Repairs

-I really think my meter may be broken.
-Can you have it tested?
+I really think my meter is broken.
+Can I have it tested?

 In order to have it tested, we would need to remove your current meter & have a new one set.
 We would then send the old meter off to a third party to have it tested.
 If the tested meter comes back accurate and functional, you would be responsible for the cost of the new meter & the testing.
 We recommend that you have a plumber inspect your property for leaks before asking to have your meter tested.